Affective memory

-"Emotional recall" is the basis for Stanislavski's Method acting.
+"Emotional recall" is the basis for method acting.
 "Sense memory" is used to refer to the recall of physical sensations surrounding emotional events (instead of the emotions themselves) through a structured process based on a series of exercises.
 The use of affective memory remains a controversial topic in acting theory.
 Otherwise known as emotional memory, it is often used by making the actors completely relax so that they recall the memory better.